-- At least one (1) nonmanagement classified representative from each of the following classifications:
+- 1. At least one (1) nonmanagement classified representative from each of the following classifications:

-- Maintenance, operation, and custodians;
+- Maintenance, operation, and custodians

+- Transportation

+- Clerical/Bookkeepers

+- Technology

-- o Transportation;
+- Health Professionals

-- Food service;
+- Food Services

-- Secretary and clerk; and

-- Aides and paraprofessionals.
+- Paraprofessionals

-- At least one (1) non-management individual to represent the group of All other job classifications of classified employees not identified in A-E above; and

-- Up to three (3) administrators appointed by the superintendent, which may include the superintendent.
+- 2. Up to three (3) administrators appointed by the superintendent, which may include the superintendent.